- Office automation involves taking processes and tasks that a person would have to do and replacing them with technology.

 It might feel daunting at first to start installing devices to automate your office building.
 However, the key is to start with the essentials and then work your way down.

-Here are the five best office automation products and software to invest in for your building:
+Here are the six best office automation products and software to invest in for your building:

 - IP video intercoms at entrances